team4kira/Domain-Setup-GoDaddy/README.md

 ## Troubleshooting

-If the site still shows a registrar parking page or an old hosting page, DNS propagation may still be in progress or a conflicting record may still exist.[1][3]
+If the site still shows a registrar parking page or an old hosting page, DNS propagation may still be in progress or a conflicting record may still exist.
 GitHub notes that DNS changes can take up to 24 hours to propagate, and in practice some resolvers may take longer.

-If the root domain works but `www` does not, the most common cause is that the `www` record is not pointing to `username.github.io` correctly.[1]
+If the root domain works but `www` does not, the most common cause is that the `www` record is not pointing to `username.github.io` correctly.
 If HTTP works but HTTPS does not, GitHub may still be waiting to validate the domain and issue the certificate, or extra DNS records may be interfering with HTTPS provisioning.